The Name Sultan:

 Apparently the Carthaginian runners, the two Philaeni brothers, had done better than their Greek counterparts and advanced much further into Cyrenaica (and reached somewhere near Ras Lanuf) than the Greeks did into Tripolitania.
 Subsequently, accusations of cheating were exchanged - a kind of milder continuation of the earlier war proper.

 Rather than return home defeated, the Greeks gave the Carthaginian a choice: either the two brothers accept being buried alive at the spot they claim they reached as the boundary between the two countries, or else accept the Greeks right to advance into the Carthaginian territory as far as they desired.
-The Philaeni brothers honourably stood by their word and gave up their lives for their beloved Carthage and accepted to be buried alive on the sacred spot.
-Hence one of the statues is facing Cyrene, while the other looking towards Carthage; they lay dead in between.
+The Philaeni brothers honourably stood by their word and gave up their lives for their country and accepted to be buried alive on the sacred spot.
+Hence, one of the statues is facing Cyrene, while the other looking towards Carthage; they lay dead in between.